-I have noted that the proposed species will not require supplementary feeding; consequently, there will be no increase in nutrient levels arising from the introduction of manufactured feeds.
-I therefore consider the proposed species will have minimal impact on the surrounding environment.
+I have noted that this variation is for the addition of a site, not species.
+The species authorised on the Licence do not require supplementary feeding; consequently, there will be no increase in nutrient levels arising from the introduction of manufactured feeds.
+I therefore consider the variation to include a new site will have minimal impact on the surrounding environment.
 WBH will monitor sea surface temperature and storm activity to mitigate the potential impact of macroalgae mass die-off that could impact local nutrient dynamics.